 Consumers lead, control, exercise choice over, and determine their own path of recovery by optimizing autonomy, independence, and control of resources to achieve a self-determined life.
 By definition, the recovery process must be self-directed by the individual, who defines his or her own life goals and designs a unique path towards those goals.

-- At RAW: Clients are consistently presented with options relevant to their treatment and recovery planning to ignite a habit of choice-making, while staff role model and otherwise promote healthy choice-making throughout the therapeutic relationship.
+- At Avenues: Clients are consistently presented with options relevant to their treatment and recovery planning to ignite a habit of choice-making, while staff role model and otherwise promote healthy choice-making throughout the therapeutic relationship.
 We recognize that individual and population-level recovery outcomes improve dramatically when options and authentic choice-making are combined rather than limited.

 2) Individualized and Person-Centered